HomeACcessoryKid/life-cycle-manager/README.md

 # life-cycle-manager (LCM)
 Initial install, WiFi settings and over the air firmware upgrades for any esp-open-rtos repository on GitHub

 this readme is under construction...
+Meanwhile, the development area is at https://github.com/HomeACcessoryKid/ota
+Be aware that this area could show instability while testing alpha and beta versions!!

 ## Scope
 This is a program that allows any simple repository based on esp-open-rtos on esp8266 to solve its life cycle tasks.